-For the Orthodox there is the concept of infallibility, but only in a synodal manner.
+For the Orthodox there is the concept of infallibility, but only in a synodal manner, which was recognized by the Anglican-Roman Catholic International Commission stating,

 "It is possible, however, for the bishops to be intolerant, fallible in judgment, and distorting of the truth.
 But since Christ will never desert his Church, we remain confident that ultimately the Holy Spirit will lead Christ's Church to all truths and unity.
 By the grace of the Holy Spirit the Church is infallible when it meets in synods to clarify the Church's understanding of the central truths of salvation once these synods have been recognized by the people of God as true and catholic expressions of the apostolic faith.